SoftBank slams Dish's Sprint bid, rules out sweeteners

 While SoftBank has said it could close its deal on July 1, analysts say a Dish deal would likely drag into 2014 because of the regulatory review process.

-In a dig at Dish's Ergen, Son said SoftBank had built up strong partnerships with leading U.S. technology companies such as Google Inc (GOOG.O) and Intel Corp (INTC.O), contrasting that with what he said were Dish's "ugly" litigation battles.
+In a dig at Dish's Ergen, Son said SoftBank had built up strong partnerships with leading U.S. technology companies such as Google Inc and Intel Corp, contrasting that with what he said were Dish's "ugly" litigation battles.

 SoftBank secured support for the deal from Intel Chief Executive Paul Otellini, who wrote in a letter to the Federal Communications Commission that Son's vision of building a high-speed U.S. network was compelling.